Chesterfield Township, Michigan: Geography

-In the first decade of the 21st century, much of Chesterfield Township is dominated by suburban subdivisions and shopping developments; its population is increasingly diverse, reflecting area demographic changes.
+Much of Chesterfield Township is dominated by suburban subdivisions and shopping developments; its population is increasingly diverse, reflecting area demographic changes.
 In 2010 some 89% of the population identified as non-Hispanic whites; in the late 20th century, the largely rural township had an even higher percentage of whites.
 Anchor Bay influences the southeastern part of the community, where many pleasure boats, docks, and marine-related businesses can be found.

-Chesterfield Township is bordered on the north by Lenox Township and the village of New Haven; on the east by Ira Township and New Baltimore; on the southeast by Anchor Bay, which is a part of Lake Saint Clair; on the south by Harrison Township; and on the west by Macomb Township.

 Communities

 There are nine unincorporated communities in the township and no incorporated villages: